MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 # Get-StorageSubSystem

 ## SYNOPSIS
-Gets one or more StorageSubsystem objects.
+Gets one or more StorageSubSystem objects.

 ## SYNTAX